What to Expect When Taking Viagra for the First Time

 |---|---|---|

-| 25mg | Men who are sensitive to medications, elderly men, or those with certain health conditions | Lower risk of side effects; may be less effective for some |
+| 25mg | Men who are sensitive to medications, older men, those with certain health conditions | Lower risk of side effects; may be less effective for some men |

-| 50mg (recommended starting dose) | Most men taking Viagra for the first time | Balance of efficacy and tolerability; adjust up or down based on response |
+| 50mg | Most men taking sildenafil for the first time | Recommended starting dose — good balance of efficacy and tolerability |

-| 100mg | Men in whom 50mg is insufficient and who have no other health conditions | Maximum dose; should not be taken unless under prescriber guidance |
+| 100mg | Men in whom 50mg is insufficient and who have no contraindications | Maximum dose; only increase under prescriber guidance |

-Timing: When and How to Take Viagra
+Timing: When and How to Take It

-What Happens After You Take Viagra
+What Happens After You Take It

 Common First-Time Side Effects